grompe/BTWTweak/patcher/readme.txt

 - Patcher now looks in its own directory in addition to "current working directory", as on some configurations the latter was defaulting to a wrong place.

+- Fixed problem with unicode characters when renaming

 v0.9b